Write For Us

 South Sound magazine is always looking for local talented and experienced freelance writers.
 We strive to provide fun and interesting local stories to the South Sound community.

 Below you will also find information on story pitches, requirements and formatting.
 Please read the information thoroughly.
 It should answer most, if not all, of your questions.
-Additional questions, queries and submissions should be sent to South Sound magazine’s deputy editor Ethan Chung.
+Additional questions, queries and submissions should be sent to South Sound magazine’s editor in chief Lisa Patterson.

 South Sound at a glance